You are currently viewing dplyr Rename() – To Change Column Name

 5 55 56 jsp 7 890

-To rename column by index using dplyr function, just use the index for old column names in the above example.
+To rename column by index using the dplyr function, just use the index for old column names in the above example.
 This is the best approach as it is easily readable and the code is more organized.
 Note that dplyr doesn’t change the current data frame instead, it returns the new data frame after the rename, hence we need to assign the output of the rename to a variable.

 # Rename column by index